 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Group's principal financial assets are cash and cash equivalents and trade receivables.
-Credit risk is further limited by the fact that all of sales retail transactions are made through the store registers, direct from the customer at the point of purchase, leading to a zero trade receivables balance from retail sales.
+Credit risk is further limited by the fact that all of retail sales transactions are made through store registers, direct from the customer at the point of purchase, leading to a zero trade receivables balance from retail sales.

-Therefore, the principal credit risk arises from the Group's trade receivables arising from wholesale revenue stream.
+Therefore, the principal credit risk on trade receivables arises from the Group's trade receivables from its wholesale revenue stream.
 In order to manage credit risk, the Group sets limits for wholesale customers (franchisees) based on their payment history.
 New wholesale customers typically pay in advance.
-Credit limits are reviewed by franchisees managers on a regular basis in conjunction with debt ageing and collection history.
+Credit limits are reviewed by franchisee managers on a regular basis in conjunction with debt ageing and collection history.
 Allowance for expected credit losses is provided where appropriate.

-The credit risk on liquid funds (see the table below) is managed by the Group's treasury.
-The credit risk on investments of surplus funds is limited as the counterparties are financial institutions with high credit ratings assigned by international and local credit rating agencies.
+The credit risk on cash and cash equivalents is managed by the Group's treasury and is limited, as the counterparties are financial institutions with high credit ratings assigned by international and domestic credit rating agencies.

-The table below shows the balances that the Group has with its major banks as at the balance sheet date:
+The table below shows the balances that the Group had with its major banks as at the balance sheet date: